ansible-lockdown/RHEL9-CIS/README.md

 ## Requirements

-RHEL 9 - Other versions are not supported.
+RHEL 9
+Almalinux 9
+Rocky 9

 - Access to download or add the goss binary and content to the system if using auditing (other options are available on how to get the content to the system.)